 Everyone wants more traffic to their website - so let’s look at the characteristics of both solutions:

 Benefits of Pay Per Click advertising

 The main reason any organisation chooses pay per click (PPC) as a component of their online advertising strategy is largely down to control and immediacy of results.

 You have complete control over the geographic location and time of day you want advertisements to run (and therefore when and where you are driving traffic).

 As your strategy becomes more sophisticated, it’s also possible to target your ads at specific audiences.
 We can then re-market to this audience, ensuring users keep seeing your advert, even on other sites.
-This really increases the likelihood of a successful sale - this type of activity is associated with a high conversion rate.
+A strategy such as this really increases the likelihood of a successful sale and this type of activity is associated with a high conversion rate.